deepkit-rest/rest/src/rest/README.md

 }
 ```

-Note that by default `RestGenericSerializer` requires the entity constructor to take no parameters because it's impossible to know what argument to pass.
+By default `RestGenericSerializer` requires the entity constructor to take no parameters because it's impossible to know what argument to pass.
 An error will be thrown if `entityClass.length !== 0`.
-But you can customize how new entities are instantiated by overriding its `createEntity()` method, where the purified payload will be passed as a parameter:
+But you can customize how new entities are instantiated by overriding its `createEntity()` method where the purified payload will be passed as a parameter:

 ```ts
 class BookSerializer extends RestGenericSerializer<Book> {